Queensland regulators, market institutions and other bodies

 A number of other Queensland Government officers or organisations have key roles in overseeing the energy sector, including:

-Department of Energy and Public Works
+Department of Energy and Climate

-Many of the matters governed by the Electricity Act and Electricity Regulation 2006 are statutory functions of the regulator, who for the purposes of those Acts is the Director-General, Department of Energy and Public Works.
+Many of the matters governed by the Electricity Act and Electricity Regulation 2006 are statutory functions of the regulator, who for the purposes of those Acts is the Director-General, Department of Energy and Climate.
 The department administers many of these matters, including the statutory functions of the regulator.
 The 'regulator' under the Electricity Act and Gas Supply Act undertakes licensing and compliance roles.

 Petroleum and Gas Inspectorate